Point groups in three dimensions: Binary polyhedral groups

-These are classified by the ADE classification, and the quotient of C'2 by the action of a binary polyhedral group is a Du Val singularity.
+These are classified by the ADE classification, and the quotient of C2 by the action of a binary polyhedral group is a Du Val singularity.

 For point groups that reverse orientation, the situation is more complicated, as there are two pin groups, so there are two possible binary groups corresponding to a given point group.

 Note that this is a covering of groups, not a covering of spaces – the sphere is simply connected, and thus has no covering spaces.
 There is thus no notion of a "binary polyhedron" that covers a 3-dimensional polyhedron.
 Binary polyhedral groups are discrete subgroups of a Spin group, and under a representation of the spin group act on a vector space, and may stabilize a polyhedron in this representation – under the map Spin(3) → SO(3) they act on the same polyhedron that the underlying (non-binary) group acts on, while under spin representations or other representations they may stabilize other polyhedra.

 This is in contrast to projective polyhedra – the sphere does cover projective space (and also lens spaces), and thus a tessellation of projective space or lens space yields a distinct notion of polyhedron.